thegdyne/cdd/SPEC.md

 | Minor | Break existing contracts or runners | Add new optional fields, operators, actions with backwards-compatible defaults |
 | Major | *(no restrictions)* | Change any behavior |

-**Test:** If an existing contract would produce different results (passâ†’fail, failâ†’pass, different report shape), it's not a patch.
+**Test:** If an existing contract would produce different results (pass-> 'fail, fail-> 'pass, different report shape), it's not a patch.
 If an existing runner would reject a previously-valid contract or produce wrong output, it's not minor.

 ### Normative Core